Updated November 21, 2025.

 Anyway, context is important for all of these things.
 For example, as a white cis woman, I traveled to relatively “easy” countries and was highly privileged not to have to consider the color of my skin or my gender identity when calculating my risk.

 Plus, the ability to quit my job without another one lined up is an enormous financial privilege that I don’t take for granted.
-Making career transitions may be more challenging and tiring when you need to maintain a full-time job throughout the process.
+Making career transitions can be more challenging and tiring when you’re employed full-time throughout the process.
+That’s not a barrier, but it may change how you approach the transition.

 My point is this: whether short-term or in the long run, career transitions usually involve risk.
 There may be financial, educational, time-bound, and self-imposed risks.